 1. Check for Smoke Alarms

 According to the National Fire Protection Association, fire is more likely to spread in today’s furnishings than in the past when more natural materials were used.
 Installing smoke alarms around your home can make a big difference and can even save your life.
 Make sure you have installed smoke alarms in every level of your home including inside bedrooms as well as outside sleeping areas.
-To install smoke detectors in your home, follow this helpful guide.
 Most likely, your home already has smoke detectors installed, but you might have to replace them.
 It’s important to replace smoke detectors or smoke alarms every 10 years or so.
 In addition, make sure your smoke alarms are working well by testing them every month using the test button.

 2. Have a Fire Extinguisher

 This might seem a little obvious but consider keeping a fire extinguisher nearby, especially if you’re worried about things getting a little dicey in the kitchen.
 Be sure to install fire extinguishers on a wall, away from heat sources and near an exit.
 Make sure that the extinguisher is rated “A-B-C” as this rating signifies that the extinguisher can be used for home use.
 Pro tip: Use the fire extinguisher with your back to the exit.
 If you happen to use the extinguisher on a fire and it does not die down, leave the extinguisher and get out—most portable fire extinguishers finish up in about 8 seconds.